ikod/nbuff/README.md

 Main consumer of Nbuff can be networking code.
 Usage scenario: user requested mutable ubyte[] from Nbuff, read data from network into this buffer, then append received data to Nbuff.
 Then you can find patterns in Nbuff content, apply range algorithms to it, split in on parts, as Nbuff behave as range of bytes - everything without data copy and memory allocations.

 All Nbuff content is refcounted, so it will be authomatically freed if not referenced.

+You can find detailed [tutorial](https://github.com/ikod/nbuff/blob/master/docs/tutorial-e.md) in the docs directory, and some examples in unittest section of buffer.d

 Code sample: